metrics-lab/surface-deep-learning-tutorial/README.md

 # 2. Data Preprocessing & Access

 To simplify reproducibility of the work, data already preprocessed as in in [S. Dahan et al 2021](https://arxiv.org/abs/2203.16414) is available (see Section B).
-Otherwise, follow the following guideline for preprocessing custom datasets (Section A).
+Otherwise, the following guideline provide the  preprocessing steps for custom datasets (Section A).

 ## A. Data preprocessing for surface deep learning